 Applicants who have completed a minimum of 48 semester credit hours at an accredited college or university in the United States are not required to submit an English proficiency exam score.

+Deadlines

-Deadlines The Accelerated MBA Program starts mid-August.
-Completed applications and all required supporting materials should be received by the following dates to assure a timely admission decision.
+The Accelerated MBA Program starts in the middle of August.
+Completed applications and all required supporting materials should be received by the admissions deadline dates to assure a timely admission decision.